ernynany/3MTT_MiniProject2/README.md

 # 3MTT_MiniProject2
-Simulate Tom and Jerry scenario to illustrate collaboratiing on projects using Git.
+Simulate Tom and Jerry scenario to illustrate collaborating on projects using Git.

 ## create a repo on GitHub
 - repo name: 3MTT_MiniProject2 and initialize the repo with a README